-- Amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting Policies; - Amendments to IAS 8 Definition of Accounting Estimates; - Amendments to IAS 12 Deferred Tax Related to Assets and Liabilities arising from a Single Transaction: and - IFRS 17 Insurance Contracts In June 2020, the IASB issued amendments to IFRS 17, including a deferral of its effective date to 1 January 2023 - IFRS 9 Financial Instruments In relation to insurers, a specific "temporary exemption" from the application of IFRS 9 is available "where an insurer's activities are predominantly connected with insurance".
+- IFRS 17 Insurance Contracts (effective 1 January 2023) In June 2020, the IASB issued amendments to IFRS 17, including a deferral of its effective date to 1 January 2023.
+IFRS 17 Insurance contracts establishes the principles for the recognition, measurement, presentation and disclosure of Insurance contracts within the scope of the Standard.
+The objective of IFRS 17 is to ensure that an entity provides relevant information that faithfully represents those contracts.
+This information gives a basis for users of financial statements to assess the effect that insurance contracts have on the entity's financial position, financial performance and cash flows. - IFRS 9 Financial Instruments In relation to insurers, until 31 December 2022, a specific "temporary exemption" from the application of IFRS 9 was available "where an insurer's activities are predominantly connected with insurance".
 The Insurer may continue to apply IAS 39 rather than IFRS 9 for annual periods up until the period commencing 1 January 2023, when it is expected that the new insurance industry standard IFRS 17 "Insurance Contracts" will become applicable.